Crock Pot Million Dollar Mashed Potatoes (+Video)

 - Cover and cook on high for 4-5 hours.
 Potatoes are ready when fork tender.

 - Carefully drain the excess broth from the cooked potatoes.
 Place back into the crock pot.

 - Mash the potatoes with a potato masher until smooth (or leave a little lumpy if that is your preference).
-Season with salt and pepper.
+Season with salt and pepper, to taste.

-- Add in remaining stick of cubed butter, cream cheese and milk.
+- Add in remaining 1/2 cup (1 stick) salted butter, cut into cubes, 8 ounce package cream cheese, softened and cut into cubes and ¼ cup milk.
 Mash together until combined.
 Add more milk if needed until it gets to a consistency you prefer.

 - Cover and keep potatoes on the warm setting until ready to serve.